 A. The "compaction" as measured by penetrometer is used in the title and widely in the text to characterize soil compaction level.
 Commonly penetration resistance with a cone penetrometer is used as a component of soil strength and bulk density as an indicator of compactness.
 It is necessary throughout the paper to distinguish carefully between these properties.
 "Soil compaction" is defined as an increase in bulk density and a decrease in soil porosity resulting from e.g. applied loads, vibration, or pressure.

+We thank the reviewer for bringing up this distinction affecting interpretive discussion of field measurements.
+We note that in the field, soil strength does often correlate positively with soil density (Han et al 2009 Can J For Res), and similarly, can reasonably reflect underlying issues with soil compaction, especially likely in engineered urban Technosols.
+Accordingly, soil strength can be an accurate indicator of practical compaction issues affecting potential crop rooting extents in urban soils.

+Although to more precisely align with our field penetrometer measurements, we have accepted this reviewer suggestion and indeed replaced most instances discussing “soil compaction” to “soil strength” throughout all sections of the article, including in the title, while leaving a few cases out where mentioning “compaction-related issues” was reasonably relevant to broader implications.

+We have also focused on the phrase “depth to hardpan” as the direct measure presented for the Results section.

+To present a few more specifically, to the relevant (second) paragraph in the Introduction, we added the following as an early second sentence:

+“...short term, tilling can improve soil porosity to alleviate compaction issues by lowering soil bulk density and soil strength (i.e. resistance to shearing) enough to deepen the depth to harder soil layers that are impenetrable by roots (i.e. hardpan; resistance >2 MPa) (Badalíková, 2010; Hill et al., 1985).
+Short-term tilling can also improve nutrient …”

+To the relevant (first) paragraph in the Sampling sub-section of the Methods section, we clarified the terminology of what we measured:

+“Soil compaction-related issues were measured as soil strength (resistance to shear), read as the depth to hardpan layer, or where soil strength was >2 MPa, beyond which roots typically cannot penetrate (Correa et al., 2019).
+Soil strength often correlates positively with soil compaction when measured as higher soil density (Han et al 2009), and is also likely in engineered Technosols.
+Furthermore, depth to soil hardpan serves as a measure of potential rooting extent, making it a relevant indicator of common compaction-related issues affecting urban agricultural potential. …“

+Other example changes extend to occasional phrasings in the Discussion section that were clarified.

 B. Soil penetrometer resistance is a result of not only soil compaction but also soil water content, which is not reported in the paper (L 191-194).
 Missing soil water content data does not allow evaluation of whether a given penetrometer resistance is influenced by soil compaction or water content or both.
 This should be clarified to indicate the effects of the study treatments.
 Provide basic information about measurements of penetration resistance (e.g. cone diameter, cone angle)